POLAR: A Polynomial Arithmetic Framework for Verifying Neural-Network Controlled Systems: Framework of POLAR

+We present the SR method by Algorithm~\ref{algo:sym_rem} in which we use two lists: $\mathcal{Q}[j]$ for $Q_iW_i\cdot\cdots\cdot Q_jW_j$ and $\mathcal{J}[j]$ for $\mathbb{J}_j$ to keep the intervals and their linear transformations.
+The symbolic remainder representation is replaced by its interval enclosure $I_r$ at the end of the algorithm.

-\textbf{Time and space complexity.} Although Algorithm~\ref{algo:sym_rem} always produces a TM with a smaller remainder than Algorithm~\ref{algo:nn_output} because of the symbolic treatment of the remainder intervals $I$ and $J_i$ under linear mappings, it requires (1) two extra arrays to keep the matrices $Q_M,Q_M\cdot Q_{M-1},\dots,Q_M\cdot \cdots \cdot Q_1$, and the remainder $J_{M+1},\dots,J_1$, (2) two extra inner loops which perform $i-1$ and $i-2$ iterations in the $i$-th outer iteration.
-The size of $Q_i\cdot\cdots\cdot Q_j$ is determined by the rows in $W_i$ and the columns in $W_j$, and hence the maximum number of neurons in a layer determines the maximum size of the matrices in $Q$.
+\textbf{Time and space complexity.} Although Algorithm~\ref{algo:sym_rem} produces TMs with tighter remainders than Algorithm~\ref{algo:nn_output} because of the symbolic interval representations under linear mappings, it requires (1) two extra arrays to keep the intermediate matrices and remainder intervals, (2) two extra inner loops which perform $i-1$ and $i-2$ iterations in the $i$-th outer iteration.
+The size of $Q_iW_i\cdot\cdots\cdot Q_jW_j$ is determined by the rows in $Q_i$ and the columns in $W_j$, and hence the maximum number of neurons in a layer determines the maximum size of the matrices in $\mathcal{Q}$.
 Similarly, the maximum dimension of $J_i$ is also bounded by the maximum number of neurons in a layer.
 Because of the two inner loops, time complexity of Algorithm~\ref{algo:sym_rem} is quadratic in $M$, whereas Algorithm~\ref{algo:nn_output} is linear in $M$.